Publishers Clearing House: Early history

-Government regulation
+Government regulation and legal actions

-In the 1990s PCH and its primary competitor, AFP, experienced a series of legal troubles due to concerns that their mailings misled consumers about their odds of winning and implied that magazine purchases increased their chances.
+Beginning in the 1990s, PCH and its primary competitor, AFP, experienced a series of lawsuits claiming that their mailings misled consumers about their odds of winning and implied that magazine purchases improved their chances.
 This led to the Deceptive Mail Prevention and Enforcement Act of 2000, which regulates direct mail businesses.
-At the senate hearings regarding this Act, PCH said most consumers were not confused about their chances of winning or that purchases did not increase their chances.
-The company said that fewer than five percent of participants spend more than $300.
-Government officials from California said 5,000 local consumers paid more than $2,500 each in magazine purchases under the false belief that they were increasing their odds of winning the sweepstakes.
+At the Senate hearings regarding this Act, PCH claimed most consumers were not confused about their chances of winning or that purchases did not increase their chances.
+The company said that fewer than five percent of participants spent more than $300.
+However, government officials from California claimed 5,000 local consumers spent more than $2,500 each in magazine purchases under the false belief that they were increasing their odds of winning the sweepstakes.

-Industry sources estimated PCH's response rates decreased by 7 to 12 percent and its sales volume by 22 to 30 percent in response to the bad publicity from the lawsuits.
-In 2000, PCH laid off a quarter of its 800-person work force.
+Industry sources estimated that PCH's response rates decreased by 7 to 12 percent and its sales volume by 22 to 30 percent in response to negative publicity from these lawsuits.
+In 2000, PCH laid off a quarter of its 800-person workforce.